Information collected on the notification page includes:

 - generic information about the incident, (e.g. the date, time, medical specialty, notifier designation, what happened, what was the outcome), and

 - specific information related to emergency medicine, (e.g. the phase of care where the incident occurred, the ED role delineation and whether or not the incident involved known ED patient safety problems, such as readmission, absconding, communication failures).

-Once collected, incidents are classified into the Advanced Incident Management System (AIMS) using a pre-defined patient safety classification.
+Once collected, incidents are classified by an expert panel appointed by the Australasian College for Emergency Medicine using a pre-defined patient safety classification.